jleonen/Frontend-Mentor-Challenges/NFT Preview Card/ReadMeSection.md

 I would like to work with using rem units more when adding sizes for elements.

+### Helpful resources

+[dcode] https://www.youtube.com/watch?v=exb2ab72Xhs This youtube video helped me learn about how to make the hover effect for this project.

 ## Author

 - Frontend Mentor - [@jleonen](https://www.frontendmentor.io/profile/jleonen)